-This is a picture of a family standing in their yard with flamingos and a sign that says you've been flocked.
+Picture of a family standing in their yard with flamingos and a sign that says:

 2020 Paint it Pink Fundraisers Cancelled-Community Continues to Give Back to Program

 October went by without the usual community hubbub around breast cancer and the local Paint It Pink program.
 In the midst of the COVID-19 pandemic, a majority of the annual fundraisers and events were cancelled due to the inability to social distance and the desire of the organizers to help keep the community as safe as possible.
 But that didn't stop many local people from remembering the importance of breast health, of the good work Paint It Pink does in the community, and of holding small raffles and events, and giving generously to make sure Paint It Pink still had a successful year.

 Since Paint It Pink fundraising efforts began in 2007, the fund has helped to provide a digital mammography machine, a 3D Mammography machine, and hundreds of free diagnostic and screening mammograms and breast ultrasounds to uninsured men and women in Lincoln County.